oliverkwebb/oliverkwebb.github.io/articles/makessg.md

 passing in the flags CFLAGS, and running this on the prerequisite files name "main.c" outputting to our rule name, the file "main.o".

-This is the essence of makes functionality, and most of the useful stuff POSIX specifies.
+This is the essence of `make`'s functionality, and most of the useful stuff POSIX specifies.
 But there are other things in GNU make, like the ability to add a prefix to all items in a list with the addprefix function, or the wildcard function to get all items and put them in a list.
+Functions are specified in variable definitions and arguments are separated by commas.
+So that evaluating `$(addprefix 123, a b c)` will return "123a 123b 123c".

 We can use this knowledge already to do some pretty cool things, but with our newly gained skills lets use this to make a static site generator.
-Since the problem of turning markdown files into html files isn't very different from the problem of turning C source files into object files, we can create a simple rule that does 99% of our work.
+Since the problem of turning markdown files into html files is similar to the problem of turning source files into object files, we can create a simple rule that does 99% of our work.

 ```